Top 5 Documentaries shot in Thailand

 96 Boxing club

-Showcasing the royal family of Thailand in the previous paragraph this video production produced by
+In contrast to the royal family in the previous entry, this video production was produced by

-UMOON themselves focuses deeper about the country’s art form of muay thai; Thailand’s passion and
+UMOON.
+It focuses deeply on the country’s martial art form of muay thai; Thailand’s passion and

 national sport.
-This film follows the hardships and fears of two muay thai fighters with dreams of
+Throughout the film, we follow the hardships and fears of two muay thai fighters with dreams of becoming champions.

-Initially being the symbol of modernity and progressiveness, trains in Thailand has been frozen in time.
+Initially the symbol of modernity and progressiveness, trains in Thailand have frozen in time.

-This film takes the audience on an endless 2 day journey from North to South, exposing the beauty of
+This film takes the audience on an endless two day journey, undoubtedly exposing the beauty in

 Homogeneous Empty Time